8.1 Potential Energy of a System

 The kinetic energy of a system must always be positive or zero.
 Explain whether this is true for the potential energy of a system.

 The force exerted by a diving board is conservative, provided the internal friction is negligible.
-Assuming friction is negligible, describe changes in the potential energy of a diving board as a swimmer drives from it, starting just before the swimmer steps on the board until just after his feet leave it.
+Assuming friction is negligible, describe changes in the potential energy of a diving board as a swimmer drives from it, starting just before the swimmer steps on the board until just after their feet leave it.

 Describe the gravitational potential energy transfers and transformations for a javelin, starting from the point at which an athlete picks up the javelin and ending when the javelin is stuck into the ground after being thrown.